secretstartups/handbook/sites/handbook/source/handbook/acquisitions/acquisition-process/index.html.md

             - Results of security reviews the entity has performed over it's current vendors
 1. Early technical diligence:
     1. In case the target company has open source components, the respective Dir.
 Engineering (dependent on GitLab stage) will start an early code review to determine: code quality, development practices, contributions, license compliance and more.
 That should be turned around within 2-3 business days.
-    1. Hands-on product and code screen-share session (2 hours): the technical lead, as assigned by the respective Dir.
-Engineering, together with the respective Dir.
-Product will lead a screen-share session aimed at a hands-on validation of the product functionalities and an overview of the code.
+    1. Hands-on product and code screen-share session (2 hours): the technical lead, as assigned by the respective Engineering champion, together with the respective Product champion will lead a screen-share session aimed at a hands-on validation of the product functionalities and an overview of the code.
 The objectives and agenda for the call are:
         1. Objectives:
             1. Technically validate the functionalities and competencies of the product which have been presented throughout our process thus far
             1. Conclude a high level evaluation of the complexity and quality of the solution